-Crassula tetragona is an evergreen succulent plant up to 3.3 feet (1 m) tall.
-The narrow, almost needle-like foliage and sparsely branched, shrubby, tree-like habit of this South African native have caused it to be misleadingly dubbed “miniature pine”.
+Crassula tetragona is an evergreen, succulent plant up to 3.3 feet (1 m) tall.
+The narrow, almost needle-like foliage and sparsely branched, shrubby, tree-like habit of this South African native have caused it to be misleadingly dubbed "miniature pine".
 It grows up to 3.3 feet (1 m) tall.
 Leaves are apple-green, awl-shaped, and occur in well-spaced pairs along fleshy, upright stems that can reach waist height.
-Stem is woody with brown bark.
-Dense clusters of small creamy-white flowers appear at the branch tips in spring and summer.
+The stem is woody with brown bark.
+Dense clusters of small, cream to white flowers appear at the branch tips in spring and summer.

 How to Grow and Care